26 February 2021

 • Production logs/metrics are sources for investigation.
 But beware they can also have bugs (or less known pitfalls), thus lead to wrong path of investigation.
 Involving multiple people troubleshooting together helps avoid hanging in one dead tree, dipping into a local optimal rather than a global optimized.

-• A risky mitigation should first be baked on test, staging, canary tenants, before go to the real busy production tenants.
+• A risky mitigation should first be baked on test, staging, canary clusters, before go to the real busy production clusters.
 Mitigation is also a change that should follow Safe Deployment Process.
 And beware not to introduce more failures in the mitigation steps, especially node restarting.

 • The mitigation steps should be shared and passed on to following teams.
 E.g. the next duty shift or other teams possible to hit the same issue again.
 It can become a team heads up or notice broadcast.